-If you really want to start gardening for a living, it’s a good idea to get started on land you already own.
-This will allow you to test the market in your area without making a large capital investment.
+If you want to start gardening for a living, it’s a good idea to get started on land you already own.
+This will allow you to test the market in your area without making a substantial capital investment.
 Many people choose to plant a garden in their backyard.
-Unlike home gardening, however, it is important to plan your garden on what plants will give you a high yield and the best price at a farmer’s market.
-Look at the prices of fruits and vegetables, and consider what you could grow that would turn a profit.
+Unlike home gardening, however, it is essential to plan your garden on what plants will give you a high yield and the best price at a farmer’s market.
+Look at the amounts of fruits and vegetables, and consider what you could grow that would turn a profit.

-For example, potatoes are usually a fairly cheap food, and they can take a lot of time to grow and harvest.
-Making money off of them isn’t easy with limited space.
+For example, potatoes are usually a relatively cheap food, and they can take a lot of time to grow and harvest.
+Making money off of them isn’t comfortable with limited space.
 Heirloom tomatoes, on the other hand, take up very little space in a garden and can get a high price at farmer’s markets and specialty grocery stores.

 Carefully consider having an organic garden.
 While organic gardening requires more work than a traditional garden, produce that is organically grown can fetch a premium.
-Many farmers have discovered that growing organic produce is easier with a small plot of land, and growing the operation is much easier than converting a traditional farm or garden to an organic one.
+Many farmers have discovered that increasing organic produce is more accessible with a small plot of land, and growing the operation is much easier than converting a traditional farm or garden to an organic one.